copiousfreetime/try-them-all/posts/02_dataset_quality.md

 You could also use a tool like [xsv](https://github.com/BurntSushi/xsv) to do an initial cardinality report.
 Something like `xsv stats --cardinality -d '\t' photos.tsv000  | xsv table` will work.

-We're going to go with an SQL approach today.
+I'm going to go with an SQL approach today.
 Doing a cardinality check is effectively doing a group count on all the values of a column.
 This query on `unsplash_phots.photo_featured` for example.

 ```sql
 unslash_lite=# select photo_featured, count(*) from unsplash_photos group by 1;